ricardobecheli/Imers-o-Dados-4-Alura-May-2022/README.md

 a- The first five entries of the Data Frame (DF);

 b- The "n" entries if you fill the ".head" parenthesis with a number.

+# May 27, 2022:

+### Deployed the Jupyter Notebook as HTML and deployed at Vercel.